itzloop/seam-carving-c/README.md

-# Seam carving algorithm in c
+# Seam carving algorithm using c and stb-image

 ## TODO